Philip Doddridge (Virginia politician)

 Philip Doddridge (May 17, 1773 – November 19, 1832) was a Virginia lawyer and sectional leader of western (now West) Virginia.
 He served in the United States House of Representatives representing the Wheeling District in the Upper Ohio River Valley, as well as in both houses of the Virginia General Assembly.

+His brother, Joseph Doddridge, was a prominent historian and Episcopal priest in the region.

 Early life and education

 Philip Doddridge was born in Bedford County in the Province of Pennsylvania.
 He was the son of John and Mary Wells Doddridge.
 Doddridge grew up along Cross Creek at Doddridge's Fort in frontier Washington County, Pennsylvania, site of Doddridge's Chapel frequently visited by Methodist circuit riders including bishop Francis Asbury.

 His education included tutoring from his father, attending Canonsburg Academy (a forerunner to Washington & Jefferson College), and reading law with mentors in Wellsburg.
 He also once traveled down the Mississippi River on a flatboat.

 He married Juliana Parr Musser, and they had at least five sons who survived them.
 The family also owned at least household slaves.